kallioaa/BoxLoadingTetris/documentation/specifications.md

 ## Target time and space complexities

 The problem is considered NP-hard.
 Thus, BoxTetris is using an greedy algorithm to solve the problem.
-My solution closely resembles the implementaition of Saraiva et al., 2015.
+My solution closely resembles the implementaition of Saraiva et al., 2015, and they do not specify time of space complexity of their solution.

 ## References